Header - Veterans Advantage Financial

 1. Why Veterans Need a Different Financial Planning Approach

 Most retirement financial planning treats healthcare costs like a generic expense.
 Allocate 10-15% of your budget and hope for the best.
 But as a veteran, you have benefits and opportunities that civilian retirees don’t have access to.
-Your VA coverage, potential TRICARE benefits, and access to Part B premium refunds through Medicare Advantage plans create a completely different financial equation.
+Your VA coverage, potential TRICARE benefits, and opportunities to ensure you’re not overpaying for Part B through Medicare Advantage plans create a completely different financial equation.
 Your financial planning should reflect these advantages, not ignore them.

 Financial advisors typically use civilian healthcare projections that miss the advantages veterans bring to the table.
 Time and again, veterans pay for coverage they don’t need or miss benefits they’ve earned because their advisors plan for costs that strategic Medicare optimization can substantially reduce.

 You might be told to budget $300,000+ for healthcare in retirement.
 That projection assumes you’re paying full price for Medicare, buying expensive supplemental coverage, and facing unpredictable out-of-pocket costs.
-But veterans with strategic planning typically pay much less because they can access Part B premium refunds, work with existing military benefits, and avoid unnecessary duplicate coverage.
+But veterans with strategic planning typically pay much less because they can access opportunities to ensure they’re not overpaying for Part B, work with existing military benefits, and avoid unnecessary duplicate coverage.
 Veterans who understand their benefits and work with specialists who truly demonstrate what We Speak Veteran™ means often spend significantly less while getting better coverage.

 Let me show you the real numbers that demonstrate why your veteran status changes everything about healthcare financial planning.